-A counselor is a person trained to give guidance on personal, social, or psychological problems.
+If you do decide on a counselor and want to know more about them, they are a person trained to give guidance on personal, social, or psychological problems.
 While both psychologists and counselors strive to help people live better lives, a psychologist has an advanced degree in psychology while the degree of a counselor can vary.

 The counselors at Transylvania are considered generalists, meaning they can treat nearly all emotional distress.
 However, if a student needs long-term or more specialized attention, the counselors will refer the student to a qualified treatment provider in the community.